tmaguire/GeoScout/README.md

-# Witham Scouts Geocaching
+# GeoScout
-Geocaching for Witham Scouts using What3Words
+Witham Scouts Geocaching project (GeoScout) using What3Words, Google Maps and SharePoint Online